-Zulfi Ali joined Canterbury Christ Church University in 2015.
+Zulfi joined Canterbury Christ Church University in 2015.
 He has a background in international development, with over two decades of field experience in South Asia, focusing on educational development and peace and human rights education.
-His research interests lie at the intersection of the sociology and political economy of social policy making and delivery in international development, particularly in the education sector.
+His research interests include postcolonial history, the political economy of education policy and delivery, and activism.

-He did his first degree in Philosophy and Psychology from the University of Nottingham, and his MA in Policy Studies in Education (with Distinction) from the Institute of Education, University of London.
-He is currently nearing the completion of his PhD at the UCL Institute of Education entitled: The Political Economy and Sociology of Education in Pakistan: Historical Explorations in Class, Ideology and Role of the State.
+He did his first degree in Philosophy and Psychology from the University of Nottingham, and his MA in Policy Studies in Education from the Institute of Education, University of London.
+He is currently working on his PhD at the UCL, Institute of Education entitled: A Postcolonial History of Education in Pakistan: Explorations in Class, Ideology and Role of the State.

-Prior to moving to the UK Zulfi was Director at the Children’s Museum for Peace and Human Rights in Karachi, Pakistan.
-This was a £4 million project aimed at delivering socially relevant education in a developing country through a sustainable, proactive, inclusive and innovative institutional model.
+Prior to moving to the UK, Zulfi was Director at the Children’s Museum for Peace and Human Rights in Karachi, Pakistan.
+This was a £4 million project aimed at delivering socially relevant education through a proactive, inclusive and innovative institutional model.